Is weed legal in Mississippi?

 Yes, medical marijuana is legal in the Magnolia State after a bit of legal and legislative back and forth.

 Cannabis is decriminalized statewide.
 Possession of up to 30 grams (1 ounce) of cannabis or ten grams of synthetic cannabinoids is punishable by a fine of $100 to $250 for the first offense.
 Subsequent offenses and possession of larger amounts carry greater penalties.

-Republican Gov. Phil Bryant signed in 2014 HB 1231, or “Harper Grace's Law,” named after Harper Grace Durval, a young girl with a severe form of epilepsy.
-The law provides an affirmative defense to patients who suffer from a debilitating epileptic condition for the possession and use of CBD oil, resin, or oil that contains at least 15% CBD, or if in liquid form at least 50 mg of CBD per milliliter and no more than 0.5% THC.
+In 2014 Gov. Phil Bryant signed HB 1231, or “Harper Grace's Law,” named after Harper Grace Durval, a young girl with a severe form of epilepsy.
+The law provides an affirmative defense to patients who suffer from a debilitating epileptic condition and their parents or guardians for the possession and use of CBD oil or resin that contains at least 15% CBD, or if in liquid form at least 50 milligrams of CBD per milliliter, and no more than 0.5% THC.

 Mississippi Medical Marijuana Program